Aquatic and Riparian Conservation Strategy now available

 Our rivers and the land alongside them (the riparian area) are crucial to the ongoing survival and wellbeing of wildlife, the environment—and humans.

 Our aquatic environments supply water for our consumption, provide habitat for plants and animals, and are sought out as aesthetically beautiful places and for fishing.
-But they are threatened by climate change, water extraction, overfishing, erosion and sedimentation, pest plants and animals, disease, fire and other threats.
+But they are threatened by climate change, water extraction, overfishing, erosion and sedimentation, invasive species, disease, fire and other threats.

-The draft Aquatic and Riparian Conservation Strategy outlines how we can best continue to repair and manage our waterways.
+The Aquatic and Riparian Conservation Strategy outlines how we can best continue to manage and restore our waterways.
 It builds on the achievements of the previous 2007 strategy.
+The strategy outlines:

 - proposed conservation management guidelines for the protection and enhancement of aquatic and riparian areas